 If you prefer listening to reading, you can continue on YouTube just follow the link.

-Hardening off plants before planting them out in the garden is part of the starting seeds indoors process.
-When we start seeds indoors for the outside garden they are growing in an artificial environment.
-These indoor-grown plants are not used to natural sunlight, wind, and fluctuation in temperature.
+Hardening off seedlings before planting them out in the garden is part of the starting seeds indoors process.
+When we start seeds indoors for the outside garden, they are growing in an artificial environment.
+These indoor-grown plants are not used to natural sunlight, wind, and fluctuations in temperature.

 To help them to adjust, they need to be hardened off.